-Supply chain attacks, also known as third-party attacks are data breaches or system compromises that occur through supply chain networks (integrated systems).
-This means that if a vendor is compromised in a cyber-attack the clients could also be breached and thus compromised.
+Supply chain attacks, also known as third-party attacks, are data breaches or system compromises that occur through supply chain networks (integrated systems).
+This means that if a vendor is compromised in a cyber-attack, the clients could also be breached and thus compromised.

-SolarWinds, a software company that primarily deals in system management tools used by IT professionals was affected by a major supply chain attack.
-The SolarWinds breach affected a majority of its products which led to multiple organizations’ compromise.
+Solar Winds, a software company that primarily deals in system management tools used by IT professionals, was affected by a major supply chain attack.
+The SolarWinds breach impacted a majority of its products, which led to multiple organizations’ compromises.

-SolarWinds boasts of a wide range of customers and the heavily affected were the US federal government including the Department of Defense and the Telecoms sector.
-The attack was malware delivered in form of a fake systems update from SolarWinds’ own servers that was digitally signed by a valid digital certificate bearing their name.
+Solar Winds boasts of a wide range of customers and the heavily affected were the US federal government including the Department of Defense and the Telecoms sector.
+The attack was malware delivered in the form of a fake system update from SolarWinds’ own servers that was digitally signed by a valid digital certificate bearing their name.

 The cyber-attackers managed to make it into trusted, digitally signed software updates which are generally regarded as safe.
 The platform used largely acted as a network overwatch which provided wide latitude to explore, exploit and spread through networks at will.
 A sophisticated supply chain attack such as this is very difficult to defend from; therefore, organizations need to closely vet all third-party software.